gary-archer/oauth.blog/posts/web-architecture-goals.md

 ### Goal: Best Login Usability

 OpenID Connect can provide multiple ways for users to sign in to an SPA, and this can include options that are both user friendly and secure.
-In addition, an SPA should be in full control of its usability behavior:
+In addition, an SPA should be in full control of its usability behaviour:

-- <span style='color:green'>**Session Behavior**</span>: the UI should be in control of redirects and expiry events and be able to write any code before and after
+- <span style='color:green'>**Session Behaviour**</span>: the UI should be in control of redirects and expiry events and be able to write any code before and after
 - <span style='color:green'>**Multi Tab Browsing**</span>: the end user should be able to use multiple browser tabs and navigate across multiple applications without issues

 ### Goal: Good Search Results